ayhansalami/Android-Word-Predictor/README.md

 ## Installing
 For using this library you should download the zip file and then import the "prediction" folder into your project.
 After that you should initialize Sugar ORM Context (You can read sugar orm documentation or look at the example application).
-(This library will available on jcenter soon.)
+(This library will be available on jcenter soon.)

 ## Examples
 For using this library you can look at the examples in sample projects.
 If you have a question, feel free to contact me at salami.d@removemeaut.ac.ir